micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 The TDSP is compatible with the agile delivery methodology.

 The agile project delivery consists in user stories to be delivered during a 2-3 weeks' sprint.
-The key of the user stories is to define
+The key objective of the user stories is to define the:
-- **persona**: who is getting benefits
+- **persona**: who is getting benefits?
-- **value**: what is the benefit
+- **value**: what is the benefit?
-- **outcome**: criteria to consider the activity\ completed
+- **outcome**: which criteria to consider when deciding if the activity is completed?

 Specifically, there are usually three key categories user stories related to data science work
 - **data wrangling**: collect the data required.
+  + Persona: data scientist.
+  + Value: having utilisable data.
+(NOTE: the value and the outcome are the same really)
-User: data scientist.
-Value: able to utilise the data.
-Outcome: dataset ready to be used.
+  + Outcome: dataset ready to be used.
 - **exploratory data analysis**: analyse the data to understand how to use it.
+  + Persona: data scientist.
-User: data scientist.
-Value: clarity about what to do with the data.
-Outcome: report about analysis outcome and choices.
+  + Value: clarity about what to do with the data.
+  + Outcome: report about analysis outcome and choices.
+(NOTE: more detail)
 - **data modelling**: build a machine learning model.
+  + Persona: data engineer.
-User: data engineer.
-Value: have a machine model to be deployed as a tool.
-Outcome: code producting and utilising the predictive model.
+  + Value: have a machine model to be deployed as a tool.
+  + Outcome: production level code utilising the predictive model.

 Ultimately, the tool automatically runs the machine learning model and advising the end user about the action to take.